 I’ve been researching the trail (off and on) since 2003 when I stumbled across a mysterious metal marker in Austin’s Emma Long Park.

 Trail?
 There wasn’t a trail there as far as I could tell.
 I had no idea how old the marker was.
 The marker was just nailed to a tree, way back in the woods.
-The ground around it was undisturbed, maybe for a decade.
-This plaque turned out to be older than I imagined.
+The ground around it was undisturbed, maybe for a decade according to my first underestimate.
+Yes, this plaque turned out to be older than I imagined.

 Back then, I took a picture and moved on.
 I was hunting something else, a geocache that promised to be somewhere nearby.
 I set the mystery aside for a while.
 I posted a photo of the marker with a question about its unknown (to me) history to the internet in 2005.
 I got the break I needed in 2012 when someone finally associated it with the old Camp Tom Wooten.